giraone/spring-boot3-demo/README.md

 See https://spring.io/blog/2022/10/12/observability-with-spring-boot-3

+Hint for Grafana: the setup allows write access and is editable!

 ### Client Instrumentation

 How is the Java Spring Boot 3 Application instrumented and where are the changes located?